Optimizing React Performance with Lazy Loading and Code Splitting

 In React, performance is crucial, especially for larger apps.
 Lazy loading and code splitting are two powerful techniques that help improve your app's speed by loading only what the user needs when they need it.
 Here's how you can optimize your React app with these techniques.

-1. Lazy Loading Pages (Routes) with React.lazy() and Suspense
+1. Lazy Loading Pages (Routes) with React.lazy()

 In React applications, routing plays a significant role in determining how users navigate between different views or pages.
 Loading all the routes upfront can lead to larger bundles and slower initial load times.
-This is where lazy loading pages using React.lazy() and Suspense comes in.
+This is where lazy loading pages using React.lazy()

 With lazy loading, you can dynamically load each page only when a user navigates to it.
 This approach defers loading non-essential code until it's absolutely necessary, improving your app's First Contentful Paint (FCP) and overall performance.